“When I felt lost in life, I asked myself the questions I kept avoiding.”

 Sometimes I feel like haven’t be as kind as I could’ve been.
 I understand it’s my fault when I feel my own people slipping away from me slowly.

-I try not letting that happen.
+I try to not let that happen.

 8. Am I being true to my work?